 Generally, government research grants that provide funding for research and development activities are recognized as income when the related expenses are incurred, as applicable.
 Because the terms of the grant award (the "CIRM Award") from the California Institute for Regenerative Medicine ("CIRM") allow Capricor to elect to convert the grant into a loan after the end of the project period, the CIRM Award is being classified as a liability rather than income (see Note 5 - "Government Grant Awards").
 Grant income is due upon submission of a reimbursement request.
 The transaction price varies for grant income based on the expenses incurred under the awards.
-No grant income was recognized for the three and six months ended June 30, 2024 and 2023.
+No grant income was recognized during the three months ended March 31, 2024 and 2023.